Ottawa Fire and EMS rescue man from grain auger

-Just after 9:30 a.m.
-Thursday morning, the Ottawa Fire Department and Franklin County EMS were dispatched to Ottawa Co-op for a person caught in a grain auger.
+OTTAWA — Just after 9:30 a.m.
+Thursday, October 1, the Ottawa Fire Department and Franklin County EMS were dispatched to Ottawa Co-op for a person caught in a grain auger.

 Units arrived on scene to find a male victim inside of a very large grain bin with his foot caught in a grain auger, according to information released by Tim Matthias, Ottawa Fire Department chief.